PIK-26

-PIK-26 Mini-Sytky is a low-wing monoplane, designed by the Finnish aircraft designer Kai Mellen.
+PIK-26 Mini-Sytky is a low-wing monoplane, conventional landing gear aircraft.
+Designed by the Finnish aircraft designer Kai Mellen.
 Its high performance allows it to cruise at 173 km/h while burning 7 litres/hour.

 Several aircraft of this design are now flying.

 The PIK-26 is mainly constructed from wood.
-While the skins are made of birch plywood, and the spars of pine, the wing ribs are made of PVC foam.
+While the skins are made of birch plywood, and the spars of pine, the wing ribs and some fuselage ribs are made of PVC foam.
 Construction time for the PIK-26 is about 2,300 hours.